Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

    Curve Display panel.

-When in Edit Mode, the Properties Shelf :kbd:`N` contains options in the *Curve Display* panel for how curves are displayed in the 3D View.
+When in Edit Mode, the Properties region :kbd:`N` contains options in the *Curve Display* panel for how curves are displayed in the 3D View.

 Handles